Are you wondering why you cannot stream anything on Netflix?

 If you cannot stream anything on Netflix, turn off your VPN first and see if the problem goes away.

-On the other hand, consider using alternative services like IPVanish.
+On the other hand, consider using alternative services like PureVPN.
 Compared to other VPNs, it does not interrupt your network connection and works well with Netflix and other applications.

 6. Clear Your Browser Cache and Cookies.